kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 It was published by Dori Smith and the late, (very) great Tom Negrino.
 I don't use it as a reference any more, but keep it for sentimental reasons.

 It was written in 1999, about four years after the initial JavaScript release.
-But it covers most the things that made JavaScript popular at that initial release: Image manipulation, scrolling status bars, Java integration, etc.
+But it covers the things that made JavaScript popular after that release: image manipulation, scrolling status bars, Java integration, etc.

-The book covers functions really well: it's the source from where I learned JS functions.
+The book covers functions really well: it's where I first learned JS functions.
 It even cover cookies: <em>the first real instance of JavaScript state management.</em>

-And there's also 33 pages covering Dynamic HTML (DHTML) that covers DOM manipulation methods at that now seem dated.
-But all the manipulation is done with <code>document.all</code>.
+And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods at that now seem dated.
+All the manipulation in the book is done with <code>document.all</code>.

 <h3>...And Then Came Love For The DOM</h3>
-While <code>document.getElementById()</code> would become the primary way to initiate DOM manipulation, the spec it was part of (DOM Level 2) wouldn't reach Canidate Recommendation until 2000.
-So the 1999 book <em>not</em> covering it does make sense.
-But once that spec acheived Candidate Reco status, things changed.
+While <code>document.getElementById()</code> would become the primary way to initiate DOM manipulation, the spec it was part of (DOM Level 2) wouldn't reach Candidate Recommendation until 2000.
+So a 1999 book <em>not</em> covering it makes sense but once that spec achieved Candidate Reco status, things changed.

 Using <code>document.getElementById()</code> as main entry point for DOM manipulation exposed developers to the DOM API as a whole.
 And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.

-This creativity was mostly noticed in things like drop-down menus and animations, but there were some cool DHTML hacks for state management.
+This creativity was mostly noticed in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
 Many still in use to this day.

 The most popular hack was to add a class with a Boolean-type name to an element once JavaScript did something.
-For example: if a dropdown menu could be opened on a mobile device, a class on <code>body</code> would tell the page if it were visible or not:
+For example: if a dropdown menu could be opened on a mobile device, a class on <code>body</code> the page would use this class to see if it were visible or not:

 <pre class=" language-markup">
   <code class=" language-markup">